 - Military uniforms.
 Military personnel will wear their Service uniform (not utilities) specified by their Service for the National Capitol Region.
-Military personnel will wear Class B or equivalent uniform for the first two weeks of the academic year.
-After that, military personnel may transition to civilian business attire as described below or may remain in uniform. - Business attire.
-Business attire is the standard for face-to-face instruction.
+Military personnel will wear Class B or equivalent uniform for orientation week and the first two weeks of the first core course of the academic year.
+After that, military personnel may transition to civilian business attire as described below or may remain in uniform.
+Additionally, military personnel will wear Class B or equivalent uniform for the first day/Topic of every core course throughout the academic year. - Business attire.
+Business attire is the standard for in-person instruction.
 For men, business attire is defined as a suit, sport coat, and dress slacks, with a dress shirt and tie, and appropriate shoes.
-For women, business attire is defined as a suit, dress, skirt, or pants and appropriate professional shirt, and appropriate shoes.
-Attire must be neat, clean, and professional in appearance. - Business casual attire.
-Business casual is the standard for all online classes and during the winter break, "red shirt" days, and when face-to-face classes are not in session.
+For women, business attire is defined as a suit, dress, skirt, or pants and appropriate professional blouse, and appropriate shoes.
+Attire must be neat, clean, and professional in appearance.

+- Business casual attire.
+Business casual is the standard for all virtual classes and during the winter break, "red shirt" days, and when in-person classes are not in session.
 For men, business casual is defined as casual pants (no jeans or cargo pants), a collared shirt, appropriate shoes (no athletic shoes or sandals), and socks.
-For women, business casual is defined as a casual dress, skirt, or pants with an appropriate shirt, and appropriate shoes (no flip-flops, crocs, or athletic shoes). - On the University's regular business days during the winter break and summer break, if NWC personnel need to do business in Marshall or Lincoln Halls, they should change into business dress. - The following exceptions are provided: - o For special events (speakers and guests that are active 4-star General/Flag Officers or equivalent) the military will wear Service Class 'A' Uniforms. - O NWC Red shirt days are approved by the Dean of Students and will be designated on the schedule and normally aligned with sport competition days or esprit de corps designated times.
+For women, business casual is defined as a casual dress, skirt, or pants with an appropriate shirt, and appropriate shoes (no flip-flops, crocs, or athletic shoes).
+Attire must be neat, clean, and professional in appearance. - On the University's regular business days during the winter break and summer break, if NWC personnel need to do business in Marshall or Lincoln Halls, they should change into business attire. - The following exceptions are provided: - o For special events (speakers and guests that are active 4-star General/Flag Officers or equivalent) military students will wear Service Class 'A' Uniforms. - O NWC Red Shirt days are approved by the Dean of Students and will be designated on the schedule and normally aligned with sport competition days or esprit de corps designated times.
 (NWC red shirts can be obtained through the Alumni Association office).
 On these days, an NWC red shirt may be worn with appropriate dress, skirt, or pants (no jeans or cargo pants).
 If there is a lecture in Arnold Hall, a sport coat/blazer must be worn over the red shirt.

-Business attire will be worn within Roosevelt Hall and the annex from 0700-1730 on workdays.
+Business attire will be worn within Roosevelt Hall and the annex from 0700-1730 on weekdays.
 Personnel may arrive (prior to 0700) and depart (after 1730) Roosevelt Hall in casual attire if they immediately change into the prescribed attire described above.
-Physical training clothing is permitted in the basement when exercising but may not be worn above the ground floor at any time.
-During the above hours, personnel may not visit other spaces in the building, conduct business in the building, or work in their committee rooms in other than business attire, or business casual attire when authorized.
+Physical training clothing is permitted in the basement (ground floor) when exercising but may not be worn above the ground floor at any time.